Are Cat Fountains Worth It?

 They certainly can be, with the right choices made, but the answer to this may depend upon what you mean by ‘worth it’.
 If you mean – do they contribute to your cats’ health, then yes, they are worth it.
 If you ask, are they economical, are they time saving or are they an investment you won’t regret, the answer will depend on which brand of cat fountain you are speaking of.
 The answer to all of those questions most definitely should be yes, but it will depend.
 There are good cat fountains, including ThirstyCat fountains, and there are really not good cat fountains.

-Plastic (which contains BPA and may be harmful in itself) cat fountains are known to cause chin acne from bacteria which inhabit the inevitable scratches that occur in plastic.
-Steel, glass or ceramic do not do this.
+Plastic (which contains BPA and can be harmful in itself) cat fountains are known to cause chin acne from bacteria which inhabit the inevitable scratches that occur in plastic.
+Steel can scratch too.
+Glass or ceramic do not do this.
 So plastic cat fountains cannot unequivocally be said to be beneficial to your cats’ health and may actually be harmful.
-In general though, cat fountains are advocated by veterinarians across the globe for helping to keep your cats hydrated – a very important and often unmet requirement for feline health.
+In general, cat fountains are advocated by veterinarians across the globe for helping to keep your cats hydrated – a very important and often unmet requirement for feline health.
 Cats crave moving water and fountains provide that, enticing them to drink enough.